 Establish a Travel Radius

 How far are you willing to drive?
-Once you determine your travel radius, you’ll be able to begin narrowing down your focus on what type of activities — waterfront or landlocked — you’d like to add to the list.
-If you like getting even more specific, you can divide your travel radius into sections and spend time focusing on activities or adventures in each area.
+Once you determine your travel radius, you’ll be able to begin narrowing down your focus to the kinds of activities — waterfront or landlocked — you’d like to add to the list.
 Don’t feel like you have to travel far to have fun.
 Road trips within an hour or two from your home base can be full of surprises.

-Next, what about a theme for your end-of-summer bucket list?
-Like food you’ve been hungry to try, or hikes you’ve bookmarked to take.
-Or would you rather keep it general and include random things that seem to pique your interest?
+Next, what about a theme for your end-of-summer bucket list – like food you’ve been hungry to try, or hikes you’ve bookmarked?
+Or would you rather keep it general and include random attractions that pique your interest?
 If you opt to theme your list, here are a few ideas for some inspiration.